-In this study we have looked at two sets of 12-year 8-member integrations from the ECPC Seasonal Forecast Model forced by observed SSTs.
+In this study we have looked at two sets of 12-yr eight-member integrations from the ECPC Seasonal Forecast Model forced by observed SSTs.
 One set had a fully integrated land surface model with evolving soil moisture, while the other had soil moisture fixed to the seasonally varying climatological value so that it did not respond to the atmospheric component of the model.
 This experiment was designed to understand how much and where the predictability (due to observed SST) is increased by including the soil moisture component into the forecast system.
 The differences between these two sets of runs were examined using two different measurements of predictability: anomaly correlation with observations and potential predictability.

-In the first part of the paper, we look at nine regions which all showed an increase in anomaly correlation due to interactive soil moisture at different times during the year.
-For each of these regions three fields were considered, in addition to the skill measures, to help better understand the causes of the soil moisture sensitivity: soil moisture time-lag correlation, soil moisture variability, and the annual precipitation cycle.
+In the first part of the paper, we look at nine regions that all showed an increase in anomaly correlation due to interactive soil moisture at different times during the year.
+For each of these regions three fields were considered, in addition to the skill measures, to help better understand the causes of the soil moisture sensitivity:

+soil moisture time-lag correlation, soil moisture variability, and the annual precipitation cycle.
 We found four basic divisions among potential sources of soil moisture sensitivity.
-(1) Northern Australia is unique in the regions studied due to its extremely high year-to-year variability of soil moisture.
-(2) Southeastern Africa, Western Australia, and Argentina are similar to each other in that all three areas are sensitive to soil moisture in the months following the peak rainy season, and all three have high soil moisture memory.
-(3) Brazil and Indo-China are similar to the three previous areas in that they both show soil moisture sensitivity in the months following the rainy season.
+1) Northern Australia is unique in the regions studied because of its extremely high yearto-year variability of soil moisture.
+2) Southeastern Africa, Western Australia, and Argentina are similar to each other in that all three areas are sensitive to soil moisture in the months following the peak rainy season, and all three have high soil moisture memory.
+3) Brazil and Indo-China are similar to the three previous areas in that they both show soil moisture sensitivity in the months following the rainy season.
 However, these two regions, surprisingly, have low soil moisture memory.
 It is possible that the soil moisture memory on a shorter time scale is larger.
-(4) Finally Europe, Western Canada and Northwestern Russia all behave similarly, with no strong seasonal cycle in precipitation and no clear reason for the soil moisture sensitivity.
+4) Europe, western Canada, and northwestern Russia all behave similarly, with no strong seasonal cycle in precipitation and no clear reason for the soil moisture sensitivity.

-Some non-linear and non-local soil moisture sensitivities were also seen in a few of the regions.
-In Northern Australia and Indo-China sensitivity to soil moisture greatly increased during ENSO years.
-In Southeastern Africa it is possible that the effects of soil moisture go beyond local near surface temperature and could be seen remotely in the winds as well.
+Some nonlinear and nonlocal soil moisture sensitivities were also seen in a few of the regions.
+In northern Australia and Indo-China sensitivity to soil moisture greatly increased during ENSO years.
+In southeastern Africa it is possible that the effects of soil moisture go beyond local near-surface temperature and could be seen remotely in the winds as well.

 There were two regions considered that did not show an increase in anomaly correlation with interactive soil moisture for the ECPC SFM.
-Both the South-Central U.S. and the African Sahel are areas where soil moisture sensitivity is expected from other studies.
-It was found that the South-Central U.S. had an increased signal with interactive soil moisture, but an improved rainfall prediction was likely necessary for an improved anomaly correlation.
+Both the south-central United States and the African Sahel are areas where soil moisture sensitivity is expected from other studies.
+It was found that the south-central United States had an increased signal with interactive soil moisture, but an improved rainfall prediction was likely necessary for an improved anomaly correlation.
 For the Sahel, it was determined that the years chosen in this study did not vary enough to see the sensitivity to soil moisture.